emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

           (\ u -> product (hom2 A x y a f v d) (hom2 A x a a u (id-arr A a) d)) (\ u -> sym-product (hom2 A x a a u (id-arr A a) d) (hom2 A x y a f v d))))

-#def representable-dhomTo-hom2-dist
+#def representable-dhom-to-hom2-dist
   (A : U)            -- The ambient type.
   (a x y : A)        -- The representing object and two points in the base.
   (f : hom A x y)    -- An arrow in the base.
   (v : hom A y a)    -- A lift of the codomain.
-  : Equiv (dhomTo-representable A a x y f v)
+  : Equiv (dhom-to-representable A a x y f v)
     (Σ (d : hom A x a ) , (product (hom2 A x y a f v d) (Σ (u : hom A x a ) , hom2 A x a a u (id-arr A a) d))) := right-cancel-equiv
-    (dhomTo-representable A a x y f v)
+    (dhom-to-representable A a x y f v)
-    (Σ (d : hom A x a ) , (product (hom2 A x y a f v d) (Σ (u : hom A x a ) , hom2 A x a a u (id-arr A a) d))) (Σ (d : hom A x a) , (Σ (u : hom A x a) , product (hom2 A x y a f v d) (hom2 A x a a u (id-arr A a) d))) (representable-dhomTo-hom2-swap A a x y f v) (total-equiv-family-equiv (hom A x a)
+    (Σ (d : hom A x a ) , (product (hom2 A x y a f v d) (Σ (u : hom A x a ) , hom2 A x a a u (id-arr A a) d))) (Σ (d : hom A x a) , (Σ (u : hom A x a) , product (hom2 A x y a f v d) (hom2 A x a a u (id-arr A a) d))) (representable-dhom-to-hom2-swap A a x y f v) (total-equiv-family-equiv (hom A x a)
       (\ d -> (product (hom2 A x y a f v d)
       (Σ (u : hom A x a ) , hom2 A x a a u (id-arr A a) d)))